 Hodgen Mainda joined EPB in 2017 to lead Community Development.
 Prior to joining EPB, Hodgen was vice president for Noon Development and River Branch Strategies.
-Through appointment by Governor Bill Haslam, he serves on the Tennessee Education Lottery Board of Directors.
-He also serves as a board member for other non-profit organizations including Chattanooga Area Chamber of Commerce, Memorial Hospital Foundation, United Way of Greater Chattanooga, and UTC College of Business advisory board.
-He is an active member of the downtown Chattanooga Rotary Club and a graduate of Leadership Chattanooga (class of 2010).
+He serves as a board member for several non-profit organizations including Chattanooga Area Chamber of Commerce, Memorial Hospital Foundation, United Way of Greater Chattanooga, and UTC College of Business advisory board.
+He is a graduate of Leadership Chattanooga (2010), Harvard University's Young American Leaders Program (2018), and Leadership Tennessee (2019).
 In 2014, Mainda was a co-recipient of YPAC’s Young Professional of the Year Award.
 Chatter magazine has recognized him as one of the 20 Under 40 individuals who are making a mark in our community.
+He is also an active member of the downtown Chattanooga Rotary Club.

 A native of Nairobi, Kenya, he moved to Tennessee in 1997 to pursue his higher education and then moved to Chattanooga when he landed a job here.